Salaamun alaykum, dear readers!

 Reaction to Rashad

-The Quran in Surah 2 highlights a striking similarity between the Jews during Muhammad’s time and how the Sunni Muslims reacted to Rashad during his time.
+The Quran in Surah 2 highlights a striking similarity between the Jews during Muhammad’s time and the Sunnis during Rashad’s time.

 Verse 87 said that whenever a messenger came to the Jews with what they didn’t like, they denied some and went as far as killing others.

 Verse 89 says that Jews in the past had certain prophecies in their past books that they were waiting to be fulfilled, so that it can evidence that their books were correct; but when another book came to them in the future that contained what they recognized from their past books (such as prophecies being fulfilled) they disbelieved in it.
 One example is that the Messiah (Jesus) is prophesized in the Torah, and the Jews constantly wait for the Messiah even today to prove that Judaism is the truth.
-But when Jesus came to them, the Jews disbelieved in him.
+But when Jesus came to them, a group of Jews disbelieved in him and had him killed.

 Verse 91 criticizes the Jews for believing in their own books while disbelieving what came afterward; likewise, we Muslims have believed in the Quran, but disbelieve in what the Quran said was coming afterward (the Messenger of the Covenant).